FabioGreenwood/AWS-ETL-Pipeline-Northcoders-Final/README.md

 ## Personal Contribution

-Personally I contributed to most areas of the code, however if you wish to see an example of my work I would look at these following files:
+Personally I contributed to many aspects of the code, however if you wish to see an example of my work, please look at these following files:
 - src/lambda_transform_utils.py
 - src/lambda_load.py
 - test/test_lambda_2_TDD.py

 These are files that Connor and I wrote using TDD and they create the "T" (transform) stage of the pipline.
-In this stage json data is taken from one s3 bucket, transformed according to the star schema requested and then saved as a parquet file ready of analysis.
+In this stage json data is taken from one s3 bucket, transformed according to the star schema requested and then saved as a parquet file ready for analysis.
 Hopefully in reading the file you can observe some of the following practices:
-- requirements being transferred into the testing file and being individually tested against
+- Requirements being transferred into the testing file and being individually tested against
 - Tests were written before their util functions were written
 - Fixtures being used
 - Moto3, a module that allows you to mock (simulate) a deployment to AWS
-- docstrings, for tests and functions
+- Docstrings, for tests and functions
-- orderly code
+- Orderly code

 Other actions I undertook in the project:
-- various refactors to terraform code to include new functionality
+- Various refactors to terraform code to include new functionality
-- mentoring of other team members not from technical backgrounds
+- Mentoring of other team members not from technical backgrounds
-- refactoring elements of the other python methods
+- Refactoring elements of the other python methods
-    - removing hardcodings
+    - Removing hardcodings
-    - ensuring that AWS secret manager with passing tokens into applications
+    - Ensuring that AWS secret manager with passing tokens into applications

 ## Contributors